websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/application-metrics.md

 Users can view extended service metrics from the *Monitoring* page:

 1. Click *Monitoring* in the environment menu.
-1. Use the drop-down menus to select the service and time frame/period you want to monitor.
+1. Use the drop-down menus to select the service and time frame you want to monitor.

 ![You can use DXP Cloud to monitor your services.](./application-metrics/images/02.png)